Parker Jotter: History

 Today's Jotters are similar to the popular "ruggedized" version that first came out in 1954 when Parker salesmen stood on the nylon barrel to show its durability.
 Production has continued at Parker's plant in Newhaven, England, after being transferred there from Janesville, Wisconsin, USA, in 1999.
 Parker closed its factory in England late in 2010 and production was moved to Nantes, France.
 Jotters are now imprinted with "Made in France".
 Additionally, some Parker products are produced under license in India for consumption in India and are commonly found for sale on eBay.

 In April 2016 Parker significantly updated the line, introducing a new core range and premium range.
 Both feature metal barrels, in a variety of colours, named after London Underground stations.
 Both ranges feature a new clip with an updated arrow design, while the premium range complements this with more intricate designs on the cap portion of the pen.
 In 2017 the company introduced a set of four XL models, each of a 7% larger diameter and length using the standard Parker-style ballpoint refill.
 For a number of years, Parker has annually marketed a special set of Jotters, usually in different colors from the standard offerings.

+Sales

+In the Jotter's first year of production, Parker sold more than 3.5 million units.
+By 1963, nearly 50 million had been sold.
+And by 2020, over 750 million had been sold.

 Appearances in media

-The Parker Jotter appeared in numerous films and television.
+The Parker Jotter appeared in numerous films and television programmes.

 A specially modified version of the Parker Jotter plays a role in the seventeenth James Bond film GoldenEye.
 This version of the pen was modified by Q to incorporate an explosive device which is armed and disarmed by clicking the plunger three times.
 Continuous arming, disarming, and rearming the pen by a character unaware of its explosive nature plays a major role in the film's climax.